jstahlecker/misc_xtal_stuff/README.md

     ```bash
     $ pymol contact_residues.py --pdb PDBID [--cutoff 4]
     ```

+- Fetch and Align
+  - Fetches all PDB structures (Xtal only, resolution less than 3 Å) and aligns them.
+  - Uses an arbitrary RMSD cutoff of 3 Å to filter out possible other proteins in the same PDB ID or when maybe just a fragment is present.
+  - Change all parameters at the end of the file.
+  - Usage:
+    ```bash
+    $ pymol fetch_and_align.py
+    ```
 # Bugs, Errors and Missing Functionality
 If anything does not work, is wrong or is missing let me know.
 If I have time I will try to correct and implement.